 What is Light Therapy?

-Light therapy (phototherapy, heliotherapy) is the use of exposure to “specific wavelengths of light”.
-This can include daylight, lasers, polychromatic polarized light, fluorescent lamps, light-emitting diodes (LED), full-spectrum light, and dichroic lamps.
-The light is used under controlled conditions, as a prescription.
-Light therapy is now commonly used for a variety of conditions, including psoriasis and other skin disorders (i.e., jaundice in babies, eczema, acne, etc.), sleep disorders (such as circadian rhythm disorder), and psychological issues, such as seasonal affective disorder (SAD).1
+Light therapy, which is also known as phototherapy, is a natural healing regime used to treat a variety of disorders which manifest in both the body and in the mind.
+Light therapy (phototherapy, heliotherapy) is the use of exposure to wavelengths of light which are specific to the therapy.
+This includes such sources as daylight, lasers, polychromatic polarized light, fluorescent lamps, light-emitting diodes (LED), full-spectrum light, and dichroic lamps.
+The light is used under controlled conditions as a prescription.
+Light therapy is now commonly used for a variety of conditions.
+This includes psoriasis and other skin disorders, such as epidermal conditions like jaundice in babies, eczema, acne, etc. It is also a form of treatment for sleep disorders, like circadian rhythm disorder, and psychological issues, like seasonal affective disorder (SAD).1

 Body Conditions Treated